When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: LLM-as-Judge

 \subsection{Known Biases and Failure Modes}

 LLM judges exhibit several documented biases that evaluators must account for.
-Table~\ref{tab:llm-biases} summarizes the key biases with their typical magnitude and mitigation strategies.
+Table~\ref{tab:llm-biases} summarizes the key biases with reported or expected scale and mitigation strategies.
+The ranges are literature-derived or operational heuristics, not measurements from the local case study in Section~\ref{sec:experiments}.

-\paragraph{Position Bias.} LLMs systematically favor the first or second position when comparing two outputs~\citep{wang2024large, zheng2023judging}.
-In pairwise comparisons, GPT-4 shows approximately 10\% preference for the first position across diverse tasks.
+\paragraph{Position Bias.} LLMs can systematically favor the first or second position when comparing two outputs~\citep{wang2024large, zheng2023judging}.
+Reported effect sizes vary by model, task, and prompt format.
 Mitigation requires randomizing presentation order and averaging across both orderings.

 \paragraph{Verbosity Bias.} Longer responses receive higher ratings regardless of actual quality~\citep{zheng2023judging}.
 This is particularly problematic when comparing a concise, correct answer against a verbose but less accurate one.
 Mitigation includes explicit rubric criteria penalizing unnecessary length or length-normalizing scores.